checkcheckzz/coding-questions/README.md

 Find none duplicate elements in two arrays

-97.Find the largest BST sub tree in BT
+Find the largest BST sub tree in BT

-98.Remove comments
+Remove comments

-99.Find the max item A[i], such that A[i]=A[x]+A[y]
+Find the max item A[i], such that A[i]=A[x]+A[y]

-100.Find the right most node in each level
+Find the right most node in each level

-101.Get original number including digit 7
+Get original number including digit 7

-102.Implement memmove and memcopy
+Implement memmove and memcopy

-103.Insert into a Cyclic Sorted List
+Insert into a Cyclic Sorted List

-104.Length of First continuous subarray that sums to 0
+Length of First continuous subarray that sums to 0

-105.Moririsl traversal
+Moririsl traversal

-106.Longest substring which appears more than once
+Longest substring which appears more than once

-107.Minimal subset sum
+Minimal subset sum

-108.PreInPostorder travel of binary tree with stack
+PreInPostorder travel of binary tree with stack

-109.SerializeDeSerialize a binary tree
+SerializeDeSerialize a binary tree

-110.SerializeDeSerialize an arbitrary nodes tree
+SerializeDeSerialize an arbitrary nodes tree

-111.Stable 2 way partition
+Stable 2 way partition

-112.Statistical binary search tree
+Statistical binary search tree

-113.Switch binary tree to make equal
+Switch binary tree to make equal

-114.Find the LCM and GCD of two numbers
+Find the LCM and GCD of two numbers

-115.Function to read 12-bit unit
+Function to read 12-bit unit

-116.Read4() to implement read(int size,char* buffer)
+Read4() to implement read(int size,char* buffer)

-117.Read4k() to implement read(int size,char* buffer)
+Read4k() to implement read(int size,char* buffer)

-118.Fetch10k() to implement fetch(int size,char* buffer)
+Fetch10k() to implement fetch(int size,char* buffer)

-119.Copy on write string
+Copy on write string

-120.Smart pointer
+Smart pointer

-121.Iterator for binary tree
+Iterator for binary tree

-122.Iterator for matrix
+Iterator for matrix

-123.Implement malloc and free
+Implement malloc and free

----